asolutioncompany/cache-enabler-dark-fork/README.md

 Cache Enabler Dark Fork adds the ability to cache light and dark themes and is a fork of the KeyCDN Cache Enabler plugin.

-This plugin has been updated to significantly simplify the process of adding the ability to cache light and dark themes since the original pre-released versions of this plugin.
+This plugin also significantly simplifies the process of setting up light and dark themes.

-It is still undergoing refinement and review until it is ready for production use.

-The next major tasks before production release is to allow the user to customize the front-end text values for the toggle, complete documentation for production release, perform testing, and perform final code and documentation review.

 *This plugin is not affiliated with KeyCDN.*